-Russian military: 114,000 Syrian refugees returned this year
+Russia says 114,000 Syrian refugees repatriated in 2018

-MOSCOW (AP) — The Russian military says nearly 114,000 Syrian refugees have returned from abroad this year, a tiny fraction of the nearly 6 million who have fled since the start of the conflict.
+MOSCOW (AP) — Nearly 114,000 Syrian refugees have been repatriated this year, the Russian military said Tuesday, a fraction of the estimated 6 million who have fled since the start of the conflict.

-Col. Gen. Mikhail Mizintsev said Tuesday that over 177,000 internally displaced people have also returned home in 2018.
-He said those coming home see that “the war is over and the country’s restoration is proceeding at full pace.”
+Col. Gen. Mikhail Mizintsev said that over 177,000 internally displaced people have also returned to their homes in 2018.
+He said the returns demonstrate that “the war is over and the country’s restoration is proceeding at full pace.”

-Russia, which has waged a military campaign in support of Syrian President Bashar Assad, has pushed for refugees’ repatriation.
+Russia, which has waged a military campaign in support of Syrian President Bashar Assad, has pushed for the repatriation of refugees.
 Western governments say it’s too early to encourage return.

-The conflict, which began with a peaceful uprising against Assad in 2011, has displaced half of Syria’s 23 million people, including an estimated 5.6 million who are refugees in other countries.
+The conflict, which began with a peaceful uprising against Assad in 2011, has displaced half of Syria’s 23 million people, including an estimated 5.6 million refugees living in other countries.

 Most Read Nation & World Stories